-The 63rd Annual DXC will be held 28 July - 1 August 2014 at Big Sky Resort, Big Sky, Montana, USA
+The 63rd Annual DXC was held 28 July - 1 August 2014 at Big Sky Resort, Big Sky, Montana, USA

 Download our mobile guide to enhance your experience at DXC 2014.
 You'll be able to plan your day with a personalized schedule, browse exhibitors, view maps, and more.
 Best of all, it's free!

 The app is compatible with iPhone, iPads, iPod Touches, Android devices.
 Windows Phone 7 and Blackberry users can access the same information via our mobile site, http://guidebook.com/guide/19836.

 Scan the QR code to have Guidebook downloaded on your smartphone or tablet today!